The New Human Rights Movement

 Joseph himself seems to recognize that his book is only a prolegomenon.
 In the trailer to his forthcoming film, InterReflections: The Future Begins, he addresses the issue of getting there from here by proposing, perhaps speculatively, or perhaps actually advocating, a global anti-capitalist uprising, triggered by the increasing crisis of climate change, in which the existing governmental power structures are undermined and destroyed by a vanguard conspiracy of computer hackers of the type associated with Anonymous, for example, including undermining and destroying the cybernetic infrastructure that enables the military-industrial complex.

 Clearly, in view of the pathological character of the elites that control society, who are apparently willing to sacrifice the planet rather than surrender their vast power and privilege, something like this would have to occur for the goals of the Zeitgeist or the Venus Project to succeed.
-With respect to the latter, for example, Fresco’s proposal to build a high-tech, super-efficient, self-sufficient city from scratch, while technically feasible (whole cities are now being constructed in China and the Middle East), will never be achieved because the existing monetary system based on profit will not permit it.
+With respect to the latter, for example, Fresco’s proposal to build a high-tech, super-efficient, self-sufficient city from scratch, while technically feasible (whole cities are now being constructed in Asia and the Middle East), will never be achieved because the existing monetary system based on profit will not permit it.
 Capitalists will not be willing to build systems that would undermine their own privilege and authority any more than J.P.
 Morgan was willing to finance the research of Nikola Tesla into free energy.
 Governments, as we know, are in the pockets of the corporations.
 Who, then, will finance it?
 Answer: No one.
 As soon as the cost of anything approaches zero in a capitalist economy there is no incentive to manufacture it, and its supply will disappear, thus reestablishing its value.
 Therefore, in a post-abundance world, capitalism itself is enforcing scarcity!

 I agree with Joseph that the existing system is bankrupt to the core and that the political, financial, and economic systems of society are essentially self-destructive in many convergent ways and therefore they will have to be comprehensively replaced or we will perish on earth as a civilized species.
 Joseph’s first practical proposal in the book is for the nationalization of the banking system.
 This and the reform of the monetary system are also advocated by the former Minister of National Defence of Canada, Paul Hellyer, in his book, The Money Mafia.
 Therefore, rationally we should seek to transition to the new system as quickly and efficiently as possible, while respecting fundamental human rights, and in a way that is fundamentally democratic.